near/near-wallet/README.md

 Dockerized wallet operates as a micro-service.
 It uses nginx to serve the local static content.
 As the result, Wallet is not parametrizable with environment variables.

+Getting started
+===

+The commands to run this Docker setup are included in a script in the project root.
+Do the following to execute this script:

+`./build-image.sh`